Code-Institute-Submissions/SaraSanchezz-3rdMilestoneProject_MayResub/README.md

 Technologies Used:
- 1. HTML5 : Used to create the form and the content of the web site te.
+ 1. HTML5 : Used to create the form and the content of the web site.
  2. CSS3 : Used to style the HTML
- 3. Materialize Frameworks: Used some components; Header , footer and the card layout.
+ 3. Materialize Frameworks: Used some components, Header and card layout.
     Also used the grid system to make the website responsive for all size devices.
  4. JavaScript: For interactivity.
- 5. JQuery The project uses JQuery to simplify DOM manipulation.
+ 5. JQuery : The project uses JQuery to simplify DOM manipulation.
- 4. Gitpod and Github to write , test and deploy my code.
+ 4. Gitpod and Github : to write , test and deploy my code.
  5. Heroku : to Deploy my project and store sensible data variables.
- 6. Python, Flask and Json
+ 6. Python3, Flask and Json
  7. Installed few liabraries :
    **PyMongo
    **Flask